-The University may accept, on terms beneficial to the University, a voluntary assignment of a Scholarly/Artistic or Technological Work.
+UNM may accept, on terms beneficial to UNM, a voluntary assignment of a Scholarly/Artistic or Technological Work.
 It may waive, assign or grant (subject to the MOA with UNMRI) all or part of its rights in any Scholarly/Artistic or Technological Work under terms and conditions deemed appropriate and beneficial for the University.